Scottie5689/fractal-demo/src/docs/01-get-started.md

 ---
 title: HarborKnot Components
 ---
-Our goal is to make it easier for teams to design and develop great experiences for users across the web and online applications.

-This site is the preview and documentation part of the HarborKnot components.
-It's where we develop new features and not all components are always stable.
-For that reason you should **always** reference the latest version of official [HarborKnot Component documentation](https://github.com/Scottie5689/fractal-demo.git).

-## What Are We Doing Here?

-This is where we'll be putting our components through their paces—designing, developing, testing, and eventually distributing them as part of the package.

-We are using [Fractal](http://fractal.build/) to build and document.
+This is a Fractal starter kit with a simple component and documentation example.
+Gulp has been installed for compiling assets.
+Please see the readme file of the repository for the gulp commands.

+This kit is ready for continued development and running `npm update` will update your fractal installation and packages to the latest version.

+## Why did I build this?

+I am a frontend web developer and have been experimenting with component libraries.
+I am making some of this work public.

+## Getting started

+This environment is [Fractal](http://fractal.build/).
 Fractal is a component library generator written in Node.js.

 - [More about Fractal](http://fractal.build/guide)
 - [Fractal Installation guide](http://fractal.build/guide/installation) (Node.js required)

-This Repository uses Fractal and Gulp.

-## Getting started

-### CDN

-Coming Soon.

 ### To install via NPM